Posterior linearisation smoothing with robust iterations

 Inspired by the \ieks, we seek to establish a similar connection between the \ipls and the \gn method.
 To this end, we require a cost function that leads to a \gn method, corresponding to the \ipls.

 A key difference between the \ieks and the \ipls is the role the covariances play.
 In the \ieks, the analytical linearisation is done only with respect to the estimated means $\xHatItSeq{i}$, whereas the \slr linearisation of the \ipls is based on both the estimated means $\xHatItSeq{i}$ and covariances $\PHatItSeq{i}$.
-The \ieks further assumes that the linearisation error covariances are zero, whereas the \ipls estimates them as $\procLinCovIt{i}_{\ts}, \measLinCovIt{i}_{\ts}$ respectively.
+The \ieks further assumes that the linearisation error covariances are zero, whereas the \ipls estimates them as $\procLinCovIt{i}_{\ts}$ and $\measLinCovIt{i}_{\ts}$ respectively.
 These matrices appear in the approximate state-space model of \cref{eq:def:lin:state_space_model} and must therefore be included in a cost function.
 The estimated covariances $\PHatItSeq{i}$ are implicitly included in the approximate state-space model, since they are used in the \slr linearisation.

 The inclusion of the covariance matrices complicates the construction of a matching \gn objective, which should be on a quadratic form in the state sequence $\xSeq$ (or some function of it).
-The matrix defining the quadratic form will depend on the (estimated means of the) state sequence and the cost function will also, implicitly, depend on the covariance sequence.
+Note that the state sequence $\xSeq$ is the optimisation variable and that the solution to the optimisation problem becomes the state estimates $\xHatItSeq{i+1}$.
+The matrix defining the quadratic form will depend on the (estimated means of the) state sequence $\xHatItSeq{i}$ and the cost function will also, implicitly, depend on the covariance sequence $\PHatItSeq{i}$.